A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

-where $a = 1/(1+z)$, and $\Gamma_{\rm v} \equiv \dot{M}_{\rm v} / (M_{\rm v} H)$ is the specific growth rate of the halo mass.
 Note that this equation does not describe the evolution of a single nucleus; instead it describes the difference between nuclei formed at different epochs in the main branch of a halo.
 The derivative of $\Sigma_{\rm nuc}$ changes its sign at a critical value of $\Gamma_{\rm v} = 1.5$, coinciding with the epoch found by \citet{bocoTwOParametersSemi2023} that separates the fast- and slow-accretion phases of a halo (equivalent to $\gamma_{\rm v} = 3/8$, our `Low-$z_{\rm f}$' variant defined in \S2 of \citetalias{moTwophaseModelGalaxy2024}).
 The same arguments applied to $R_{\rm nuc}$ and $M_{\rm nuc}$ using Eqs.~\eqref{eq:r-nuc-numeric} and \eqref{eq:m-nuc-numeric}, respectively, yield the same critical value of $\Gamma_{\rm v}$.
 Note that the presence of a critical value of $\Gamma_{\rm v}$, and its exact value of $1.5$, are owing to the assumption of the isothermal profile in the outer SGC (and thus the index of $1/2$ in Eq.~\ref{eq:structure-nuc-approx}) and independent of the assumption made for the profile at $r \lesssim R_{\rm nuc}$.
 The drag term, $-1/2$, in Eq.~\eqref{eq:diff-sigma-nuc} comes from the decrease of the density of a virialized halo with the cosmic time, and thus encodes the effect of cosmological expansion on the growth of structures deeply embedded in centers of dark matter halos.